 - Learn to Dance Salsa: If you’re coming to Colombia to party just a little bit, then make sure to take some salsa dancing classes.
 It’s a damn good time and a great way to get to know the culture.
 Cali and maybe Medellin are best for this.

 - Visit the Coffee Zone: The center of Colombia is often referred to as the “Coffee Zone” by gringos.
 It’s filled with stunning mountain views, fincas, and great hiking opportunities.
 Highly recommended and a bit off the tourist path.

 Gringo’s Guide to Colombia Travel | Verdict

 I’ve been known to be a wordy son of a gun from time to time.

-So this guide is damn near 3,000+ words of pure heat and Colombia travel tips.
+So this guide is well over 3,000+ words of pure heat and Colombia travel tips.

 I hope you dig it.